Notwithstanding that this recapitalisation enabled Cell C to “finance” the acquisition of shares by Blue Label through selling its own shares.

 According to the London Stock Exchange filings, Cell C’s listing is billed for 1 July 2019.

-The company has established a share option scheme that entitled staff and key management to participate in the equity of the company’s recapitalisation transaction.
+The company has established a share option scheme entitled staff and key management to participate in the equity of the company’s recapitalisation transaction.

 The scheme provided participants with 10% of Cell C’s shares for consideration.